openai/openai-python/README.md

 An example of using the client with Microsoft Entra ID (formerly known as Azure Active Directory) can be found [here](https://github.com/openai/openai-python/blob/main/examples/azure_ad.py).

-## Versioning

-This package generally follows [SemVer](https://semver.org/spec/v2.0.0.html) conventions, though certain backwards-incompatible changes may be released as minor versions:

-1. Changes that only affect static types, without breaking runtime behavior.
-2. Changes to library internals which are technically public but not intended or documented for external use. _(Please open a GitHub issue to let us know if you are relying on such internals)_.
-3. Changes that we do not expect to impact the vast majority of users in practice.

-We take backwards-compatibility seriously and work hard to ensure you can rely on a smooth upgrade experience.

-We are keen for your feedback; please open an [issue](https://www.github.com/openai/openai-python/issues) with questions, bugs, or suggestions.

 ## Activating CLI Autocomplete

 ### Using CLI Autocomplete